Patient reported outcomes matter

 Based on your diagnosis and treatment needs, your clinician will determine which industry-standard questionnaire to use to best track your progress and outcomes.
 We select the specific questions you receive based upon your unique areas of concern.

 How is the information used?

 The information obtained through the self-reported questionnaires will be shared with your health care provider.
 We track your responses over the course of your treatment with us.
 This way, we can use your responses to inform and guide your care, and to improve and explore additional ways to support patient care and treatment across Sheppard Pratt.
 The information collected may also help you to make informed decisions when it comes to your care.

 There are a few reasons that you might not have received a survey:

-You are in a program or clinic that is not yet participating in surveys.
-Surveys are not yet being distributed throughout all Sheppard Pratt programs and clinics; we will be rolling out the surveys to more of our programs, units, and clinics throughout Sheppard Pratt over the coming months.
+You are in a program or clinic that is not yet participating in the measurement-based care initiative.
+Questionnaires are not yet being distributed throughout all Sheppard Pratt programs and clinics; we will be rolling out the questionnaires to more of our programs, units, and clinics throughout Sheppard Pratt over the coming months.

 For more information:

-If you have questions about the surveys or information that is obtained from the survey, please talk to your clinician.
+If you have questions about the questionnaires and how the information obtained is used, please talk to your clinician.